Scalable Capital Review – should you trust it with your money?

 In this independent Scalable Capital review I will look at how Scalable Capital invests money and create portfolios together with a review of Scalable Capital's performance and its charges.

 Much like Moneyfarm, one of their leading competitors, Scalable Capital originally launched in Europe.
-Scalable Capital started in Germany in 2016 and now claims to be Europe's fastest growing digital wealth manager, investing over £200 million of assets for its clients.
-Scalable Capital is one of a growing number of so-called robo-advisers that are hoping to gain a foothold in the UK market.
+Scalable Capital started in Germany in 2016 and now claims to be Europe's fastest growing digital wealth manager, investing over £873 million of assets for its clients (£440 million coming as a result of a partnership with German bank ING-DiBA in May 2018).
+Scalable Capital is one of a growing number of robo-advisers that are beginning to gain a foothold in the UK market.
 Robo-advice is the term coined by the financial media to describe an investment proposition that is exclusively online and which typically uses computer algorithms to invest your money in exchange traded funds (ETFs).
 Exchange traded funds are the cheapest and most liquid form of investing in market indices such as the FTSE 100.
 Robo-advisors such as Scalable Capital produce a balanced portfolio for investors using ETFs and then make investment decisions on their behalf.
 Scalable Capital uses its own proprietary software to achieve its low-cost hands-off approach to investing.

-While Scalable Capital may claim to be the fastest growing robo-advisor in Europe it certainly is nowhere near being the biggest in the UK.
-If you look at the amount of money managed by Scalable Capital vs Nutmeg it manages an amount equal to about a fifth of Nutmeg's AUM (assets under management).
+In our review last year the amount of money managed by Scalable Capital only amounted to approximately a fifth of the biggest robo-adviser in the UK at the time, Nutmeg.
+It has made significant advances since, thanks in part to a lucrative partnership with a German bank and now sit just behind the leading pack.
 The biggest difference between the likes of Nutmeg and Moneyfarm vs Scalable Capital is that Scalable Capital has a minimum investment amount of £10,000.
-As a result Scalable Capital's average client has over £40,000 invested with it while Nutmeg's average client has approximately £24,000.
+As a result, Scalable Capital's average client has over £28,000 invested with it while Nutmeg's average client has approximately £20,000.

 How does Scalable Capital work?